nt246/NTRES-6100-data-science/assignments/assignment_7.md

 <br>

-*Note: You should have 48 rows in `q_4a` because only 48 states were polled at least once by Ipsos.
-You don't need to worry about the 3 missing states.*
+*Note: You should have 47 rows in `q_4a` because only 47 states were polled at least once by Ipsos.
+You don't need to worry about the 3 missing states and DC.*

 *Hint: `group_by()` and `slice_max()` can be useful for this question.
 Check out the help file for `slice_max()` for more info.*